henrythasler/cyclemap-app/README.md

 # Cyclemap App

-An Android app for offline usage of vector-tiles
+An Android app optimized for high contrast and local feature for hiking, biking and other outdoor activities.

 ![Screen sample](docs/screenshot.png)